Startup Costs: Key Expenses to Include in Your Budget

 What if you'll start developing a product that no one needs?
 Ultimately, if your idea lacks product-market fit, there's a huge possibility that your project will fade into oblivion.

-Before you start acting on your business plan, you have to ensure that you've studied your competitors, know your audience (their needs and pain points), and understand what can be done to create a product that'll bring value and live up to expectations.
+Before you start acting on your business plan, you have to ensure that you've studied your competitors, calculated the market size realistically, know your audience (their needs and pain points), and understand what can be done to create a product that'll bring value and live up to expectations.
 Going through discovery in-depth can not only help you dot all the i's but also allow you to determine how to:

 - approach the product's development best;